NablaVM/nabla/docs/io-device.md

         0000 1010 | 0110 0100 | 0000 1010 | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000

-The number of bytes read in will be reported into r11, with the number of stack frames produced in r12.
+The number of bytes read in will be reported into r11.
 If a fail to read happens r11 and r12 will still be reported indicating how much data they received before the fail to read occurs.
 The device will stay open.